linkerd/website/linkerd.io/content/blog/2023/0515-real-world-gitops.md

   - release.yaml
 ```

-This tells Flux to apply those three YAML files, in order.
-We're not going to
+This tells Flux to apply those three YAML files.
+We're not going to dig too
-dig too far into them here - the `gitops-linkerd` demo goes into much more
+far into them here - the `gitops-linkerd` demo goes into much more detail -
-detail - but it's important to know that
+but it's important to know that

 - `namespace.yaml` creates the `cert-manager` namespace;
 - `repository.yaml` tells Flux to `helm repo add` a Helm repository; and
 - `release.yaml` tells Flux to `helm install` a chart from the repo added by
   `repository.yaml`.

+Note that this is actually an _unordered_ list: `kustomize` automatically
+sorts all the resources contained in all of these files to make sure that the
+the resources it's working with are applied in the correct order.

 We're going to leave the deep dive into these files for the `gitops-linkerd`
 demo itself, except for one note: if you look at `repository.yaml` and